NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2022 and .NET 6 or newer required._

 ## What's new?
-(Version 2.35.2)
+(Version 2.35.3)

-• Just bug fixes.
+• Updated the Danish and Dutch localizations.

 ### Fixed:

-♦ The install process was failling if you had SharpDx set up (error 2711).
+♦ The ARM64 variant was not loading correctly.
+♦ It was not possible to export the app as a project.
+♦ The region CLI parameter was being ignored when not set to open a screen recorder.

 ### Known Bugs: